此内容没有您所选择的语言版本。

 Kepler is a key component of power monitoring.
 It is responsible for monitoring the power usage of containers running in OpenShift Container Platform.
 It generates metrics related to the power usage of both nodes and containers.

-Kepler is the key component of power monitoring that collects real-time power consumption data from a node through one of the following methods:
+Kepler is the key component of power monitoring that collects real-time CPU power consumption data from a node through the RAPL Subsystem.
+By understanding the total power consumption of the node and calculating the percent of CPU time each process is using, it is able to estimate the power consumption at a per process and container level.

-• rapl-sysfs: This requires access to the /sys/class/powercap/intel-rapl host file.
+• rapl-sysfs: This requires access to the /sys/class/powercap/intel-rapl directory.

-2.4.
-About FIPS compliance for Power monitoring Operator
+3.4.
+About FIPS compliance for Power Monitoring Operator

 For details on the NIST validation program, see Cryptographic module validation program.
 For the latest NIST status of RHEL cryptographic libraries, see Compliance activities and government standards.